Brunei projected to record budget deficit of $1.47 billion - The Scoop

 BANDAR SERI BEGAWAN – The Brunei government is expected to face a budget deficit of $1.469 billion in the 2019/20 fiscal year, despite posting 3.9 percent GDP growth in 2019 – the highest rate in 13 years.

-Announcing a proposed budget of $5.86 billion for the 2020/2021 financial year, the second finance and economic minister told Legislative Council (LegCo) members the government is heading towards a budget shortfall for two consecutive fiscal years.
+Announcing a proposed budget of $5.86 billion for the 2020/2021 financial year, the second finance and economy minister told Legislative Council (LegCo) members the government is heading towards a budget shortfall for two consecutive fiscal years.

 During the 16th LegCo sitting on Wednesday, YB Dato Seri Paduka Dr Hj Mohd Amin Liew Abdullah attributed the projected budget deficit to decreased revenue from the oil and gas sector.